bcgov/design-system/components/navigation bar/README.md

 ---
-Description: Navigation bars provide a list of links to important content on a website or application.
+description: Navigation bars provide a list of links to important content on a website or application.
 Typically they are placed in the header.
-Title: Navigation Bar – Basic
+title: Navigation Bar – Basic
-Status: Draft
+status: Draft
 ---
 > Draft